ietf-wg-acme/acme/draft-ietf-acme-acme.md

 That is, it should not be possible for a client and server to follow the same set of actions to fulfill two different validation methods.

+The values "tls-sni-01" and "tls-sni-02" are reserved because they were used in pre-RFC versions of this specification to denote validation methods that were removed because they were found not to be secure in some cases.

 Validation methods do not have to be compatible with ACME in order to be registered.
 For example, a CA might wish to register a validation method in order to support its use with the ACME extensions to CAA